I will be there for probably a 3-4 week period between the months of June, July or August

 is that it's an antimalarial. in NZ, it's dirt cheap, whereas malarone is US$1 tab here.

 with doxy you have to take 2 wks before and, i think, 6 wks after.

 just mention it to yr Doc as an option. what i love about it, is that it knocks all the other

-little bugs you might pick up as well - i've only ever had tummy upsets twice while traveling (over many years). almost 7 years ago
+little bugs you might pick up as well - i've only ever had tummy upsets twice while traveling (over many years). about 7 years ago